gridscale/gsclient-js/README.md

 client.Server.setDefaults( requestoptions );
 ```

-You can also use the options in a single request to filter your objects
+You can also set the options for a single request to filter your objects.
+This will override global and per-object-type settings

+**Example**
 ```js
 client.Server.list({
     page: 0,